Gravastars on the brane with a timelike extra dimension: Mathematical formalism and solutions

 The effective density and effective radial and tangential pressures can be expressed as

-The parameter $\rho = \rho_c$ is introduced as a constant critical energy density that characterizes the occurrence of a cosmological bounce.
+The parameter $\rho = \rho_\mathrm{c}$ is introduced as a constant critical energy density that characterizes the occurrence of a cosmological bounce.
 In the present framework, this critical density is related to the brane tension through

 where $\sigma$ denotes the brane tension.
-The absolute value is required since the Shtanov--Sahni (SS) braneworld scenario involves a negative brane tension.
+The absolute value is required since the SS (SS) braneworld scenario involves a negative brane tension.

 The quantities $U$ and $P$ appearing in the modified Einstein field equations represent effective stress--energy components arising from the projection of the bulk Weyl tensor onto the brane.
 Specifically, $U$ corresponds to the effective energy density, while $P$ denotes the effective pressure induced on the brane due to bulk gravitational effects.
 A noteworthy feature of this construction is that, despite assuming ordinary matter on the brane to be a perfect fluid with isotropic pressure, the higher-dimensional contributions generate unequal effective radial and tangential pressures.
-This leads to an induced anisotropy in the effective pressure on the brane, quantified by a difference of magnitude $\frac{12P}{\rho_c}$, entirely originating from bulk effects.
-This observation lends support to the assertion made by Cattoën~\cite{Cattoen} that pressure anisotropy is a fundamental characteristic of gravastar configurations.
+This leads to an induced anisotropy in the effective pressure on the brane, quantified by a difference of magnitude $\frac{12P}{\rho_\mathrm{c}}$, entirely originating from bulk effects.
+This observation supports the viewpoint that pressure anisotropy is a fundamental characteristic of gravastar configurations~\cite{Cattoen}.
 While such anisotropy does not arise naturally within the standard relativistic description of perfect fluids, it emerges here as an inherent consequence of the underlying framework.

 Furthermore, the mean effective pressure associated with the projected Weyl contribution can be written as

 which clearly demonstrates that the additional effective matter content induced by the Weyl projection obeys a radiation-like equation of state.
 This behaviour is a direct consequence of the traceless nature of the projected Weyl tensor.